Frequently Asked Questions

 These are called dog bones and make sure the corner is completely cut out.
 As lasers and milling tools are round they can’t cut sharp inner corners.
 Have a look at burn correction details for details.

-If you do have a SVG or PostScript you can look into the meta data of the file.
-Most document viewers will have a Document properties
+If you do have a SVG, PostScript or LightBurn file you can look into the meta data of the file.
+Most document viewers will have a Document properties window.
+For Light Burn look into the document notes.
+You can also just open the file with a text editor and find the details at the first few lines or by searching for URL.